 Next, drop your spring line over the cleat and gently drive your boat straight forward.
 Leave your boat idling in forward with the wheel adjusted to pin the boat to the dock: The bow and spring will hold your boat in place while you step onto the dock and tie your stern line to the cleat.
 Hop back aboard, put your gears into neutral, and surreptitiously look around to see if anyone witnessed your finesse.

-Dean Travis Clarke is the Executive Boating Editor for Boating Life.
+By Dean Travis Clarke, the Executive Boating Editor for Boating Life.